 Pad the size of the query packet using the EDNS Padding option to blocks of value bytes.
 For example, +padding=32 would cause a 48-byte query to be padded to 64 bytes.
 The default block size is 0, which disables padding.
 The maximum is 512.
 Values are ordinarily expected to be powers of two, such as 128; however, this is not mandatory.
 Responses to padded queries may also be padded, but only if the query uses TCP or DNS COOKIE.

 +[no]qr

-Print [do not print] the query as it is sent.
+Toggles the display of the query message as it is sent.
 By default, the query is not printed.

 +[no]question